wangziqi2013/wangziqi2013.github.io/_posts/2023-01-20-austerecache.markdown

 If the cache is write-back, then an additional dirty bit is added per LBA entry, and the chunk is written back to the SSD when a dirty chunk is evicted.

+Compression can be further applied to the baseline system to reduce the storage cost of every deduplicated chunk.
+The paper suggests that LZ4 be used for chunk compression.
+After compression, chunks become variably sized data segments, and hence additional metadata is needed in the FP index to track the size of the compressed segments.